 State Street Station Modernization Project: This $68 million station renovation debuted in May 2011.
 The renovation included new ADA-compliant elevator access, new entrances at 53 State Street & 60 State Street, a redesign of the Boston Massacre Plaza, and a new panel series of historical displays.

 45 Stuart Street Residences: A $125 million development project for a 29-story, 384,000-square-foot, 404-unit residential tower (including 40 on-site affordable housing units).
 Estimated completion: mid-2015.

-Burnham Building (10 Summer St.): This historic $120 million restoration project includes eight stories and 285,000-square-feet of mixed-use office/retail.
-The Burnham Building opened for its office tenants (including Havas/Arnold Worldwide) in August 2014.
-In early 2015, a flagship Roche Bros. supermarket will be opening a 38,000-square-foot supermarket (3,000-square-feet at street level/35,000-square-feet in the former location of Filene's Basement).
-Primark, a fashion department store will be moving into the building in late 2015 and will occupy 112,000 square feet.
+Burnham Building (10 Summer St.): This historic $120 million restoration project--coupled with the Millennium Tower development (see below)--includes eight stories and 285,000-square-feet of mixed-use office/retail.
+Opened for office tenants in September 2014.
+A flagship Roche Bros. supermarket will debut in spring 2015.
+Primark, a fashion department store, is scheduled to open in late 2015.

 Godfrey Hotel (59 Temple Pl.): A $83 million redevelopment project includes the conversion of 59 Temple Place into a new, 135,000-square-foot, 243-room boutique hotel with ground floor retail.
 Estimated completion: early 2015.